girishpatni/WebCrawlerIndexer/README.md

 Apache Lucene Indexer indexes pages to in-memeory database ,

-this database queried to give pages having most frequency of given keywords.
+This in-memory database is queried to give pages having most frequency of user selected keywords.